Pontiac Fiero: 1985

 The 1985 Fiero did not appear in showrooms until January 1985, with the introduction of the GT model, which looked very similar to the 1984 Indy model without the decals or body color wheels.
-The three models, and four colors from the previous year were still available and the complaint about insufficient power was addressed, much to the satisfaction of the general public.
-A 2.8 L V6 engine rated at 140 hp and 170 lbft was put into the car, satisfying most critics of the base engine.
+The three models and four colors from the previous year were still available and the complaint about insufficient power was addressed, much to the satisfaction of the general public.
+A 2.8 L V6 engine rated at 140 hp at 5,200 rpm and 170 lbft at 3,600 rpm became an available option, satisfying most critics of the base engine.
 The V6 was paired with a modified Muncie 4-speed transmission.
 The four-cylinder engine was slightly modified, adding roller lifters and resulting in a power increase of 2 hp.
 It could now also be paired with a Japanese-designed Isuzu five-speed transmission as used in the J-body platform, also produced at the Muncie, Indiana plant.